 - Practice First-In-First-Out (FIFO) cylinder management; - Containers should be stored under dry conditions; - Containers should be stored on level ground to minimize toppling; - Store containers to prevent the temperature of the containers from exceeding the national guideline; - The quantity of hydrogen selenide stored should not exceed the design of the facility and should comply with national regulations; - Cylinders when stored vertically shall be secured (nested, palletized, or chained) to prevent accidental tip over.
 Standard compressed gas cylinders are designed to be stored vertically.
-In these cases, precaution shall be taken to ensure that they are secured from falling; - Other small cylinders such as lecture bottles are more conveniently stored horizontally.
+In these cases, specific precaution (nested, palletized, or chained) shall be taken to ensure that they are secured from falling due to a natural disaster such as an earthquake. - Other small cylinders such as lecture bottles are more conveniently stored horizontally.
 However, some local regulations may require vertical storage for toxic liquefied gases, especially when equipped with PRDs; and - An energy relief wall or blast roof should be incorporated into the room design if flammable gases are stored in large quantities indoors.
 This wall or roof is designed to allow dissipation of pressure resulting from an explosion.